flebon/JobBundle/README.md

                 charset:  UTF8
 ```

-Edit your doctrine orm mappings in your config.yml:
+And then for your orm mappings :

 ```yaml
     orm: